Course Providers

 You can study:

-part time on campus [1 day per week over 2 years] or
+Part time on campus (1 day per week over 2 years) or as an e-blended learner (part time over 2 years).

-Bursaries and financing your studies: our commitment to supporting the next generation of Teachers of the Deaf
+Bursaries and Financing your Studies: Our Commitment to Supporting the Next Generation of Teachers of the Deaf

 We are more than happy to talk to you about the opportunities there might be for financing your studies.
-As well as the national training bursary there are two bursaries specifically open to UoM students.
-Please view our bursary webpage to understand more about eligibility Deaf Education bursaries | Biology, Medicine, Health | University of Manchester or email: [email protected]
+As well as the national training bursary there are three bursaries specifically open to UoM students.